-Barring the unforeseen, defending NL Cy Young Award winner Clayton Kershaw will begin his rehabilitation from strained teres major muscle this coming Friday with the Dodgers Advanced Single-A affiliate Rancho Cucamonga Quakes at LoanMart Field.
+Barring the unforeseen, defending NL Cy Young Award winner Clayton Kershaw will begin his rehabilitation from a strained teres major muscle this coming Friday with the Dodgers Advanced Single-A affiliate Rancho Cucamonga Quakes at LoanMart Field.
 And while this is absolutely great news for everybody involved, especially for the Dodgers and their fans, there is nobody, and I mean absolutely nobody happier than Quakes manager P.J.
 Forbes and his pitching coach (and former Dodger) Matt Herges.

 How so, you ask?